Naman-Arora/Portfolio-Blog/README.md

-# This is my Website's Source Code
+# This is my Portfolio & Blog Website's Source Code

 My portfolio website uses code from [Vercel's NextJS Github Repository](https://github.com/vercel/next.js/) in order to function.
 However, this code is heavily modified from the original and has vastly different content.